MakeSchool-Tutorials/ecommerce-tutorial/P05-Displaying-Moods/content.md

   let button = document.createElement('button')
   button.id = data[i].name
 >
   // creates a custom attribute called data-price.
-That will hold price for each element
-  // in the button
-  button.dataset.price = data[i].price
-  button.innerHTML = "Add to Cart"
+  // That will hold the price for each element in the button button.dataset.price = data[i].price button.innerHTML = "Add to Cart" newDiv.appendChild(button)
-  newDiv.appendChild(button)